vrindaprabhu/deepfillv2_colab/README.md

 ```

+Make sue to change `runtime` in colab to GPU for quick results!

 **NOTE**

 - The inpainting is being done after resizing the image to 512x512.
 This can be changed in the RESIZE_TO parameter in the _config.py_ file.